 The first association with jeans is 501, which is quite logical since Levi Strauss is officially the ancestor of all things denim.
-Today, each of us has one Levi’s left in our jeans rotation and this brand sells millions of copies of its iconic model every year.
+Today, each of us has one Levi’s pair in our rotation, and this brand sells millions of its iconic model every year.

-However, Levi's is much more than denim- by developing various design initiatives and fighting for more sustainable production principles throughout the fashion industry, the San Francisco-based company has grown into a global community that insists on diversity and connectivity.
+Levi's is much more than denim – by developing various design initiatives and advocating for more sustainable production principles throughout the fashion industry, the San Francisco-based company has grown into a global community that insists on diversity and connectivity.

-Last year, the brand launched the "Buy better wear longer" initiative to highlight the shared responsibility when it comes to the environmental impact of overproduction and buying.
-They also called on consumers to buy products that will last for years, and then recycle, give away or redesign them.
+Last year, the brand launched the "Buy better, wear longer" initiative to highlight shared responsibility for the environmental impact of overproduction and overconsumption.
+They encourage consumers to buy products that will last for years, and then recycle, give away, or redesign them.

-As part of this initiative, a recycling box has been set up in Levi's store on the ground floor of the Galerija shopping center, where you can leave your old clothes and get a 20% discount on the new collection.
+As part of this initiative, a recycling box has been set up in the Levi's store on the ground floor of the Galerija shopping center, where you can leave your old clothes and receive a 20% discount on the new collection.

-Members of the team of Fashion Company, which represents Levi's in our market, have joined the brand's sustainable campaign, contributing to the preservation of the environment by their example and behavior.
-We present you their stories.
+Members of the Fashion Company team, representing Levi's in our market, have joined the brand's sustainable campaign, contributing to environment preservation through their example and behavior.
+Here are their stories:

 Faruk Arap

 "Currently, seven huge plastic islands are floating in the oceans, one of which is the size of the state of Texas.
-We are also all witnesses to air pollution.
-For many years, I have been applying some little things that are meaningful to our planet, but, since I deal with fashion, here is how I shop ecologically.
-I try to make most of the things I buy from recycled materials and respect eco and fair-trade principles.
-I was shocked when I heard the information that in the production of one pair of jeans, 60 liters of clean, drinking water were once used.
-That is why it is very important to me that my jeans are produced with less water technology.
-I also feel good in recycled cotton clothes.
-I never throw away my old clothes, but give them to my friends.
-And if something is torn, it will end up as a hygiene cloth in my home or I will take it for recycling.
-I always wear my bag, which is an absolute fashion hit, so I use fewer plastic bags.
-And as part of textile recycling, I sometimes buy a good vintage piece second hand.
-Lastly, of course I love when what I buy comes in recyclable packaging! "
+We all witness air pollution.
+For years, I have been applying small meaningful actions for our planet, and since I work in fashion, here is how I shop ecologically.
+I try to buy most of my clothes from recycled materials and follow eco and fair-trade principles.
+I was shocked when I learned that making one pair of jeans once used 60 liters of clean drinking water.
+That's why it is very important to me that my jeans are produced with less water technology.
+I also feel great in recycled cotton clothes.
+I never throw away my old clothes; I give them to friends.
+If something tears, it becomes a cleaning cloth at home or I take it for recycling.
+I always carry my bag, which is a fashion hit, so I use fewer plastic bags.
+Sometimes, as part of clothing recycling, I shop vintage pieces second-hand.
+Lastly, I love when my purchases come in recyclable packaging!"

 Katarina Gobeljic